Welcome to Early Years Foundation Stage at St John's CE Primary School and Nursery

 EAD - Expressive Arts and Design (exploring and using media and materials as well as being imaginative!)

 Children are also observed to see how they learn.

-Throughout your child’s time in Reception we will collect observations about what your child can do.
+Throughout your child’s time in Nursery and Reception we will collect observations about what your child can do.
 We take photographs of your child completing different activities and make notes about what they are doing.
 Don't forget to log on to 'Evidence for Learning', so you can also let us know of any 'wow' moments you witness at home, to add to your child’s learning journal.

 We believe in having a good partnership with parents and carers.
 Together we can help your child to become a happy and successful learner!
 If you have any questions please don't hesitate to come and see us.
 We are happy to give you lots of ideas of ways you can support your child in their learning at home.